|Help your audience better understand you and what you're saying.|

 |Just look into my eyes!
 Look into my eyes!|

+It's the eyes, baby!
 We've all sat through reports given by people who continually looked down at their notes.
 Or, they looked up at the ceiling throughout their entire presentation.

 They may have stared at random points in the room or on their screen.
 However, by ignoring the camera, they failed to connect with anyone.

-The eyes, as we say, are the windows to the soul even when dealing with cold, impassionate technology.
+The eyes, as we say, are the windows to the soul when even when dealing with cold, impassionate technology.
 So be aware of your camera position and make it the visual anchor for your presentation.

-Some video cameras can magnify your eyes.
+Some video cameras will magnify your eyes.
 Never stare at it for long periods.
 You will cause viewers to feel uneasy as thoughts of a 'serial killer' come to their minds.
 If your camera is attached to your computer screen, never look below the top third of your screen.

 If using hard-copy notes, place them just beside, below, or slightly above your camera.